On the equivalence between static and dynamic optimal transport governed by linear control systems: Controllability of the driving ODEs and properties of the cost function

 Let $T>0$, $d,n\in\N$ be such that $1\leq n\leq d$, and let $M\in C([0,T];\mathbb{R}^{d\times d}),\ N\in C([0,T];\mathbb{R}^{d\times n})$.
 Let furthermore $x,y\in\R^d$ be given.
 The question of {\it controllability} of the system

 is well documented in the literature (cf. \cite{Sontag98}).
-Indeed, for $p\ge 1$ we have precise conditions on $M,N$ developed in the literature ensuring the existence of $\alpha=\alpha(\cdot,x,y)\in L^p\pa{0,T;\mathbb{R}^n}$ such that we have $\gamma\in W^{1,p}\left(0,T;\R^d\right)$ to be the solution of this system, connecting $x$ to $y$ in the prescribed way.
+Indeed, for $p\ge 1$ we have precise conditions on $M,N$ developed in the literature ensuring the existence of $\alpha=\alpha(\cdot,x,y)\in L^p\pa{0,T;\mathbb{R}^n}$ such that we have $\gamma\in W^{1,p}\left(0,T;\R^d\right)$ which solves this system, connecting $x$ to $y$ in the prescribed way.
 For the convenience of the reader we discuss below this controllability question and further properties of the control system.

 Throughout this paper we impose the following conditions on $M,N$.